 - Download Workspace connection leases to the user device.
 Workspace connection leases are generated and synced with the Citrix Workspace app.

-- Launch Workspace connection leases.
-Virtual desktops and apps are launched using Workspace connection leases.
+- Launch virtual desktops and apps using Workspace connection leases.

 Troubleshooting downloading Workspace connection leases